-Many people are surprised to find out that even a brand new electric water heater can make some very strange noises such as popping, rumbling or even a whistling noise like a boiling tea kettle makes.
+Many people are surprised to find out that even a brand new electric water heater in Brooklyn can make some very strange noises such as popping, rumbling or even a whistling noise like a boiling tea kettle makes.

 However, be it an electric or gas water heater, the first rule of thumb and the most crucial is to simply turn off the water heater at the circuit breaker or at the knob or gas valve.
 No do-it-yourself project is worth an electrocution or gas explosion.